fernandocastor/fernandocastor.github.io/publications.md

 ### **2022**

+Filipe de Matos, Paulo Rego, Fernando Trinta, Fernando Castor, Wellington Oliveira.
+Multi-Language Offloading Service: An Android Service Aimed at Mitigating the Network Consumption During Computation Offloading.
+Proceedings of the XXVIII Brazilian Symposium on Multimedia and Web.
+Curitiba, Brazil.
+November 2022.
+Accepted for publication.

+Victoria Bogachenkova, Linh Nguyen, Felipe Ebert, Fernando Castor and Alexander Serebrenik.
+Evolution of Atoms of Confusion across Pull Requests.
+Proceedings of the 38th IEEE International Conference on Software Maintenance and Evolution.
+Limassol, Cyprus.
+October 2022.
+Accepted for publication.

 Carlos Zimmerle, Kiev Gama, Fernando Castor, José Murilo Filho.
 Mining the Usage of Reactive Programming APIs: A Study on GitHub and Stack Overflow.
 Proceedings of the 19th International Conference on Mining Software Repositories.
 May 2022.
-Accepted for publication.

 Felipe Ebert, Alexander Serebrenik, Christoph Treude, Nicole Novielli, Fernando Castor.
 On Recruiting Experienced GitHub Contributors for Interviews and Surveys on Prolific.
 Proceedings of the 1st International Workshop on Recruiting Participants for Empirical Software Engineering (RoPES’22), co-located with ICSE'2022.
 May 2022.
-Accepted for publication.

 Michel Muszynski, Sven Lugtheid, Fernando Castor, and Sjaak Brinkkemper.
 A study on the Software Architecture Documentation Practices and Maturity in Open-Source Software Development.
 Proceedings of the 19th IEEE International Conference on Software Architecture.
 Honolulu, USA.
 March 2022.
-Accepted for publication.

 ### **2021**